JinCTMac/JinCTMac/README.md

 <h3>SQL</h3>

-- 100+ hours of experience
+- 150+ hours of experience

 - strong fundamentals with basic statements, joins and aggregation functions carried over from knowledge of R and pandas in Python

+- familiar with subquerying, window functions, and performing advanced joins with subqueries to improve runtime performance

 - familiar with relational database design and schema